energysistem/manuals/42260-Tower3/en/02-care.md

 ## Care and maintenance

-* Do not expose your *Energy Tower 3* to impacts dust or even high temperatures.
+* Do not expose your *Energy Tower 3* to impacts, dust or even high temperatures.

 * Do not use corrosive or abrasive cleaning products.